-These efficient microbes improve the soil, increase plant health and yield, help keep pests away, and are some of the most important beneficial bacteria and yeasts that make up our world.
+They improve the soil, increase plant health and yield, help keep pests away, and are some of the most important beneficial bacteria and yeasts in the world.

-They can be purchased as a liquid that contains specific species mixed at specific ratios.
+Effective microorganisms (occasionally called efficient microbes) can be purchased as a “mother culture,” which is a liquid that contains the specific species mixed at specific ratios.

-This is done in a lab, so you can’t make it from scratch yourself, but you can get what’s called a ‘mother culture’ and then make 20 times that amount.
-This not only saves money, but wakes up the dormant microbes, making them more effective.
+This is done in a lab – you can’t make it from scratch – but you can get this mother culture and then make 20 times that amount.
+This not only saves money but also wakes up the dormant microbes, making them more effective.

 That process is called activating the effective microorganisms.
-It’s a fermentation, like wine and yogurt, but the result is much better for you and your garden.
-And today I’m going to give you my own effective microorganisms recipe.
+It’s a fermentation, like wine and yogurt, and today I’m going to give you my own effective microorganisms recipe.

-I’m not going to get into the details of what it is and why you should make it because this post is just about how to make effective microorganism solution (I’ll give you a link to the what and why at the end of the post), but I will just say that I believe this is the most important thing for most people to bring into most gardens.
-I’ve seen seemingly miraculous results with it, both in the garden and in people who drink it (I’ll talk about the drinking part another day).
+I’m not going to get into the details of what it is and why you should make it because this post is just about how to make effective microorganism solution (I’ll give you a link to more info at the end of the post), but I will just say that I believe this is the most important thing for most people to bring into most gardens.
+I’ve seen seemingly miraculous results with it.

 Now, EM Effective Microorganisms® (it’s called EM or EM1 for short) is actually a brand name.
-I tend to use the term generically like ‘Band-aid’, but I don’t even use the EM product.
+I tend to use the term generically like ‘Band-aid’ although I don’t even use the EM product.
 I actually use a similar product made by SCD Probiotics.

-But both brands are great, so go with whatever you can get your hands on.
+But both brands are great, so go with whichever you can get your hands on.

 1. Mother culture.
-First you need a mother culture.
-The one I’ve been using for 10 years (and started selling in the U.S. last year) is called ‘ProBio Balance’ (you can get it here).
-The ‘Bio Ag’ product on that page is for people who don’t want to do this activation process, as it’s already activated for you and can’t be reliably activated anymore.
+First, you need a mother culture.
+The one I’ve been using for 10 years (and eventually started selling) is called ‘ProBio Balance’ (you can get it here).

 2. Molasses.
 Get some unsulfured blackstrap molasses, from me or from the grocery store.
-Unsulfured is important because sulfur is used in some molasses to actually kill microorganisms, while we’re trying to multiply them.
+Unsulfured is important because sulfur is used in molasses to actually kill microorganisms, while we’re trying to multiply them.
 Blackstrap is important because it’s lower in sugar and higher in nutrients.
-Organic is not all that important for this, but I always prefer to go organic when I can (note: it’s never been an issue for me before, but I recently read that organic molasses may have a ‘pH buffer’ in it that can stop the pH from falling in the activated EM, so some people add an amount of vinegar equal to the organic molasses to overcome that – again, this is new to me and I’ve never done it, but thought I’d mention it here).
+Organic is not all that important for this but certainly doesn’t hurt.

 3. Container.
 Find a used plastic container with a tight lid, like a water or soda bottle.
-Any size will do, but I usually make batches in 1 quart, 2 quart or 1 gallon containers.
+Any size will do, but I usually make batches in 1-quart, 2-quart or 1-gallon containers.
 If you’re lucky enough to have a carboy (pictured above), that will work too because it allows the gases to escape that are formed during fermentation.
-But if you don’t have that, the reason plastic is nice is because it has some flexibility and can handle the gas pressure better than a regular glass container.
+But if you don’t have that, the reason plastic is nice is that it has some flexibility and can handle the gas pressure better than a regular glass container.

 5. Mix in the molasses.
 Add the unsulfured blackstrap molasses to the water at 4% of the container’s volume (table below).
 The heat coupled with your swishing (which you can commence forthwith) will help dissolve it.

 6. Mix in the mother culture.
-Add the EM1 or ProBio Balance at 5% of the container’s volume.
+Add the EM1 or ProBio Balance at 5% of the container’s volume (table below).